Yensan/Schurz/README.md

 - MVT: use templates.
 - Restful api : do not use tempaltes, make restful json response.

-Database, I will show two different choices in below :  SQLite as a SQL, MongoDB as a NoSQL.
+Then, I will show two different database choices in below :  SQLite as a SQL, MongoDB as a NoSQL.
 If you want use Postgre, MySQL, Oracle, SQLserver, check SQLAlchemy documents, and you can handle it.

 #### SQLite + MVT